Tylerdclark/3D-Asteroids/README.md

 # 3D-Asteroids

-Simple 3D unity game I made for a class.
+First actual game I have made.
+Its a simple 3D unity one made for a class.
 You are a ship in space and are shooting/avoiding asteroids.
 One hit and you're a goner!

 https://tylerdclark.github.io/3D-Asteroids/